PowerLoom/docs/docs/build-with-powerloom/devnet/getting-started.md

 ### Step 2: Fork the Snapshotter Computes and Snapshotter Config Repositories

 Our system leverages the Git submodule architecture to seamlessly manage these components.
-To dive deeper into how these elements integrate and function within our larger system, check out our [architecture documentation](https://docs.powerloom.io/docs/build-with-powerloom/snapshotter-node/architecture).
+To dive deeper into how these elements integrate and function within our larger system, check out the [architecture documentation](https://docs.powerloom.io/docs/build-with-powerloom/snapshotter-node/architecture).

 To optimize the development process, we recommend forking the templates for: